nareynolds/chef-djangaconda/README.md

 Chef cookbook for setting up a Django project with [Continuum Analytic](http://continuum.io/)'s [Anaconda](https://store.continuum.io/cshop/anaconda/).

-A simple and complete example of how to use this cookbook for your own project can be found here: ....
+A simple and complete example of how to use this cookbook for your own project can be found here: under construction...

 Resources for best practices for testing and development of such a cookbook:
 - [Git](https://git-scm.com/)